 Create Cookie On the Click of an Element Within Your Popup

-Let's say you have an Auto Open Popup that triggers as soon as users visit your site - no matter what page the user hits your site on, you want the popup to open - thus, it's a sitewide popup.
-Inside the popup is two images: clicking either one of the images puts you down Path A or Path B.
+Let's say you have an Auto Open popup that triggers as soon as people visit your site—no matter what page the person visits, you want the popup to open.
+That means the popup is a sitewide popup.
+Inside the popup are two images: clicking either one of the images puts you down Path A or Path B.

-Once the user selects their path, you don't want them to continuously be spammed by your popup, so you have to set the Cookie on the click of the image element - this method works with any HTML element (text, image, link, etc.).
+Once someone chooses their path, you don't want them to continuously be spammed by your popup.
+So, you should set a cookie after they click an image—this method works with any HTML element (text, image, link, etc.).

 The placeholder parameter 'css-selector-for-the-close-button' should be replaced with the HTML ID or class attribute assigned to the target page element.
 See the following related article for guidance on finding CSS selectors on your site.

 Replace the popup ID number in the code example with the value assigned to your popup.
 You can find the ID under the Popup Maker > All Popups > CSS Classes column.
 The integer value is appended to the class name 'popmake-'.